Your Must-See Sports Headlines for Today, August 16

 Shortly after the news broke that he had suffered the injury while training in Las Vegas, Cousins’ agent Jeff Schwartz confirmed the injury to ESPN.

 Cousins has had three major injuries to his legs in less than two years that have cost him a lot of money.
-It was only about 18 months ago that he ruptured his left Achilles tendon just before becoming a highly sought after free agent, and roughly four months since he tore his left quad during the playoffs while playing with the Golden State Warriors in the playoffs.
+It was only about 18 months ago that he ruptured his left Achilles tendon just before becoming a highly sought after unrestricted free agent, and roughly four months since he tore his left quad during the playoffs while playing with the Golden State Warriors.

 “He was going to be a big part of what we’re going to do,” Lakers forward Kyle Kuzma told the Associated Press after USA Basketball practice on Thursday.
 “This is our livelihood and is something that we love to do.
 It’s super-unfortunate for a guy like DeMarcus.
 You can tell how much he loves basketball through all these injuries — he’s fought back and tried to get back as early as possible.
 That’s kind of how the ball goes sometimes.”